ProtoLife/daptics-api/README.md

 `python_client` folder, run:
 `pdoc --pdf --force --template-dir ../pdoc/templates daptics_client >../pydocmd/daptics_client.md`

 3. Then build the entire "Read the Docs" site, using `mkdocs`.
-In the `pydocmd` folder, run: `mkdocs build`
+In the root project folder, where the `mkdocs.yml` configuration file is located, run: `mkdocs build`

 Html and Markdown files will be produced in the `docs` folder.